 (iii) Other benefits payable in terms of the insurance policy

-c) Any other relevant matters that may be specified or referred to the Ombudsman by the Insurance Board of Sri Lanka (IBSL) or the Consumer Affairs Authority of Sri Lanka (CAASL).
+c) Any matters that may be specified or referred to the Ombudsman by the Insurance Regulatory Commission of Sri Lanka (IRCSL) or the Consumer Affairs Authority of Sri Lanka (CAA).

 d) Complaints in respect of charges/fees levied.

 e) Complaints by registered/licensed Insurance Brokers against Insurance Companies and vice versa.

 If you are a customer (policyholder) of an Insurance Institution to whom this Ombudsman Scheme applies and you have a good reason, you can make a complaint.

 For the list of insurance institutions covered by this Scheme, click here.

 To any relevant officer of the insurance institution that sold you the policy.
 Please make a note of the name of the officer and if you exchange correspondence on the matter, please keep copies of such correspondence.

 The Ombudsman is not bound to observe any procedure or rules relating to evidence etc. like a Judge in a court of law.
 The Ombudsman is entitled to follow any procedure considered appropriate.
-The Ombudsman will be guided by the evidence placed before him/her, principles of Insurance Law and Practice, Directives issued by the IBSL and the Codes of conduct and Manual of Procedures used by the insurance institution in question.
+The Ombudsman will be guided by the evidence placed before him/her, principles of Insurance Law and Practice, Directives issued by the IRCSL and the Codes of conduct and Manual of Procedures used by the insurance institution in question.
 The Ombudsman is more concerned with what is just and equitable and will always act in the interest of justice in each case.

-While a Lawyer/Attorney-at-Law can draft your complaint or help you to draft your complaint, no lawyer is normally permitted to appear before the Ombudsman.
+While a Lawyer/Attorney-at-Law can draft your complaint or help you to draft your complaint, no lawyer is permitted to appear before the Ombudsman.